 Jacksonville Dealing in Stolen Property Lawyer

 Dealing in Stolen Property can mean many different things, but the most common fact scenario is where property is pawned at a pawn shop, law enforcement locates the property and arrests the person who pawned the property.
 There are many potential defenses to Dealing in Stolen Property.
-Give the experienced Jacksonville criminal defense lawyers of SLG Law a call so we can discuss your case.
+Give the experienced Jacksonville criminal defense lawyer of LGL a call so we can discuss your case.

 Dealing in Stolen Property is defined in Florida Statute Section 812.019.
 To prove that you are guilty of Dealing in Stolen Property, the State must prove: